-- If you touch some food item, you are expected to take it and eat it.
+- If you touch a food item, you are expected to take it and eat it.
 Do not put it back and expect others to pick it up and eat it.

 - Don’t pick your nose in front of others.

-- Use less powder on face as dark face as white powder is not a good combination.
+- Use less powder on your face as a dark face and white powder is not a good combination.

 - Wear perfume but not too much.